-That summer, Houllier made huge changes to his squad, having taken permanent charge of Liverpool in November the previous year – not too dissimilar to Jurgen Klopp taking charge of the Reds last October.
+That summer, Houllier made huge changes to his squad, having taken permanent charge of Liverpool in November the previous year.

 It was the dawning of a new era on Merseyside, as Houllier leaned away from the English-dominated, ‘boot room’ era that had preceded his arrival.